Jeelmehta14/Used-Car-Price-Prediction/README.md

 :-open the source code folder in IDE
-:- Install all the requirements mentioned in the prerequisite :-open the ML PROJECT-CSE4036 file.
+:- Install all the requirements mentioned in the prerequisite :-open the ML PROJECT file.
 :-Run the app.py file in the command line to Run as Localhost :-and the website will run on the collaborated web browser as a local host :- your website is ready to use